Purpose of the investigative measures

 In the event of a challenge to a certificate, it is generally appropriate to grant a request from a party to hear the witness, before these statements are based on a decision that is unfavorable to the party challenging them (T474 / 04).

-Section 1.2.
-Different measures possible
+Different possible measures

 The possible instruction measures are (A117 CBE):